Eat Right, Stay Lucky

 Superstitions and Divinations

-According to tradition, fortune-telling also has a very important part as the year draws to a close.
+According to tradition, fortune-telling has played a very important part as the year draws to a close.
 Some people bake pogácsa and cakes containing lucky coins and the person who finds it will have luck in the coming year.
-In the eastern countryside in Hungary locals used to created garlic calendars to foretell the weather.
+In eastern Hungary locals used to created garlic calendars to foretell the weather.
 Salt was inserted in twelve cloves of garlic, one for each month of the year, and the ones that became moist by the morning would be a rainy month.
 Others believed that single girls could predict the name of their soul mate by making dumplings, each filled with the name of a man, and the one that would rise to the top of the water first would be the real ‘Prince Charming’.

 Other interesting superstitions are in the form of admonitions about what not to do.
 Most forms of cleaning and household chores—from cooking to trash disposal—are considered back luck.
 Some believe, for example, that washing or sewing clothes will bring the death of a loved one.